 Your Own Space

 If you’re working with a small nook and a desk in your home or apartment, make it as fabulous as possible.
 Keeping with the theme of inspiration, situate your desk in front of a window or a wall.
 Whatever you derive inspiration from.
 Put up art or storyboards around you.
 Build shelving around and will it with books.
 Make it yours.
 Make every tiny detail your own, even the way you dress for work at your home office.
 It’s the beauty of pursuing your own path you want to exemplify.
 As much as possible, make it reflect your sensibilities.
 These smaller workspaces have the added bonus of customization.
 The possibilities are virtually endless.
+Make the area comfortable.
+Get a good office chair with matching foot rest for under the desk.

 Choosing to work from home is a big step.
 Whether you’re a small business owner or a bonafide CEO of a major corporation, taking things home has its definite advantages.
 Not only do you have control over what and who is around you, but you also get to be close to the ones you care most about.
 And showing them what it means to work and take your job seriously is a lesson that will always stick.
 Nothing teaches a child about work ethic more than Mom putting all things aside in the comfort of her own home, explaining that from Noon to five you’ll be busy, and getting the job done.
 These are the examples we need to give our daughters and sons so that maybe they themselves will one day look to break away from the cubicle grind.